dtczhl/PM-Server/README.md

     apt-get install ssh
     service ssh restart
     ```
-1. You need to create non-root user for SSH
+1. You need to create a non-root user for SSH

     ```
     adduser USERNAME
     ```
-1. Connect to your container (you can regard it as a standalone computer)
+1. Connect to your container (you can regard it as your own standalone computer)

     ```
     ssh USERNAME@IP -p Port